 My concept of learning acknowledges situated cognition for students, which notes that students learn best when the learning environment provides sufficient structure and personally meaningful content that offers opportunities to utilize new cognitive skills and strategies (Wilson, 1993).
 I also integrate Collingwood’s flexible Three-Stage Theory Framework, which accounts for staged contexts of learning (Collingwood, 2005).
-In this theory, a service user profile is obtained, theory is introduced to inform and intervene, and the appropriate knowledge, skills, and values are incorporated (Collingwood, 2005).
-This theoretical orientation provides students in the classroom or field placement with a useful and validated learning approach, which applies to social work students with various levels of preparation and individual learning needs.
-In sum, my teaching approach carefully combines structured evidence-based learning in the context of the real-world application, informed by a strong value base.
+In this theory, a service user profile is obtained, a theory is introduced to inform and intervene, and the appropriate knowledge, skills, and values are incorporated (Collingwood, 2005).
+This theoretical orientation provides students in the classroom or field with a practical and validated learning approach, which applies to students with various levels of preparation and individual learning needs.
+In sum, my teaching approach carefully combines structured evidence-based learning strategies in the context of the real-world application, informed by a strong value base.